-Supporting additional VMware features
+Additional VMware features

-Table 30 shows the VMware features not already discussed elsewhere in this guide, and discusses their use with Mitel virtual solutions.
+Table 23 shows the VMware features not already discussed elsewhere in this guide, and discusses their use with Mitel virtual solutions.

-Table 30: Additional VMware features
+Table 23: Additional VMware features

-FUNCTION SUPPORTED?
+FUNCTION AVAILABLE?
 NOTES Update Manager and O/S Patching Not for MSL virtual appliances VMware does not have the necessary knowledge of MSL or its updates and patches.
-Consolidated Backup No vStorage APIs (VADP) Yes Except for MiContact Center Office Virtual The "vStorage APIs for Data Protection" feature enables backup software to protect system, application, and user data in their virtual appliances in a simple and scalable way.
+Consolidated Backup No vStorage APIs Yes Except for MiContact Center Office Virtual (VADP) The "vStorage APIs for Data Protection" feature enables backup software to protect system, application, and user data in their virtual appliances in a simple and scalable way.
 These APIs enable backup software to: Perform full, differential, and incremental image backup and restore of virtual appliances.
-Perform file-level backup of virtual appliances using supported Windows and Linux operating systems.
+Perform file-level backup of virtual appliances using supported Windows and Linux operating systems. vSphere Storage Appliance Yes Virtual storage running on VMware-enabled servers.
+Provides storage virtualization, with the ability to remove the danger of a single point of failure.
+Used as a cost-effective solution for smaller deployments that do not have SAN, Data Recovery Yes Except for MiContact Center Office Virtual Hot Add No VMsafe No vCenter Converter No